Recently, SCADACore met with companies looking to abandon their plans to implement their own SCADA system.

 7. Licensing Fees

-Traditional SCADA System has an exploitative licensing fee structure such that there is an additional charge for each new user, and for each new point that is added to the system.
+Traditional SCADA System has an exploitative licensing fee structure such that there is an additional charge for each new user and additional charge for each new point that is added to the system.
 The more nodes and more clients that are added to the system, the more it will cost.

 Implementing and maintaining a proper SCADA / IIoT system is costly, and companies that was persuaded into setting up their own system with a promise of cost-savings are starting to find out the enormous cost of traditional SCADA systems.